Policy Engine

 Vendor and counterparty controls for autonomous payments

 Trusted vendors should clear quickly, and new counterparties should not slip through unnoticed.
-Conto keeps vendor, merchant, and service-provider policy attached to the payment path so recipient drift is caught immediately.
+Conto keeps vendor, merchant, and service-provider policy attached to each request so recipient drift is caught immediately.

 ExploreMicropayments